cvarier/2D-Elliptic-Mesh-Generator/README.md

 # 2D Elliptic Mesh Generator
 This is a powerful <b>2D orthogonal elliptic mesh generator</b> which uses the <b>Winslow (modified Laplace) partial differential equations</b>.
 It also uses <b>univariate stretching functions</b> and a <b>tilted parabola tangent line fitter</b> (original discovery).
-The grid generator is packaged as a Java program which can be compiled and exectuted via the command line.
-The program allows one to choose from six different boundary types: rectangular, gaussian, absolute value, greatest-integer, forwards step and semi-ellipse.
+The grid generator is packaged as a Java program which can be compiled and executed via the command line.
+The program allows one to choose from six different boundary types: rectangular, Gaussian, absolute value, greatest-integer, forwards step and semi-ellipse.
 Then one must specify the coordinates of the grid domain (<b><i>warning: the domain must be perfectly square</i></b>).
 Finally, one can choose to add refinements to the grid, such as <b>orthogonality</b> adjustment and <b>stretching functions</b>.
 The program will then generate an initial course grid and iteratively refine it to produce a <b>smooth grid</b> with the given parameters and refinement options.
 A distinct feature of the elliptic grid solver is that it <b>corrects overlapping and misplaced gridlines</b> very well.
 A detailed analysis of the quality of the resulting grid will also be provided.